 Gross domestic product (GDP) measures the size of the nation's economy by the total value of final goods and services that are produced in a year.
 Gross domestic product is used to compare the economies of different countries, measure growth in the economy, and determine the right monetary policies to address inflation and unemployment.

 In this visualization, one dot represents $1 billion of federal spending.

 The visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
 Gross domestic product (GDP) figures come from the Bureau of Economic Analysis (BEA).
+GDP data is current as of June 2019, and is seasonally adjusted at an annual rate to show expected GDP for the year.
+For more information about how GDP is calculated, visit the Bureau of Economic Analysis' National Income and Product Account Handbook.
 The spending-to-gross domestic product ratio is included to provide you with context for the trillions of dollars that go out from the federal government annually.
 Throughout this page, we use the gross domestic product for the Fiscal Year, not the Calendar Year, in order to facilitate an appropriate comparison.